-To support the European institutions, AmCham EU has set out several novel policy solutions to these challenges in its 2019 report titled 'Life Sciences for Europe: an integrated strategy for healthcare innovation (2019-2024)' (amchameu. eu/lifesciences4eu).
-The EU needs an integrated life sciences strategy and the Croatian Presidency should support the realisation of these recommendations through the appropriate legislative acts.
+To support the European institutions, AmCham EU has set out several novel policy solutions to these challenges in its 2019 report titled 'Life Sciences for Europe: an integrated strategy for healthcare innovation (2019-2024)' (amchameu.eu/lifesciences4eu).
+The European Parliament should work towards realising these recommendations through the appropriate legislative acts and encourage the Commission to create an integrated life sciences strategy for the EU.